lsst-sqre/sqr-069/index.rst

 ========

 The identity management, authentication, and authorization component of the Rubin Science Platform is responsible for maintaining a list of authorized users and their associated identity information, authenticating their access to the Science Platform, and determining which services they are permitted to use.
-This tech note collects the decisions, analysis, and trade-offs made in the implementation of the system.
+This tech note collects decisions, analysis, and trade-offs made in the implementation of the system that may be of future interest.
-It collects historical background useful for understanding design and implementation decisions, but which may clutter other documents and distract from the details of the system as implemented.
+The historical background here may be useful for understanding design and implementation decisions, but would clutter other documents and distract from the details of the system as implemented.

 .. note::